 MasterCard, Fujitsu, Medtronic, and other prominent names already use the business strategy canvas.
 This fact should lower potential skepticism about the usefulness and necessity of the tool.
 A reasonable question is what sort of benefits it can provide.

-With the canvas, you are able to analyze versatile aspects of a your commercial activity.
+With the canvas, you are able to analyze versatile aspects of your commercial activity.
 However, the value proposition (VP) is its core.
 All other units play supplementary role to the VP:

 - left-hand ones are mostly controllable elements managed by the entrepreneur;